ProjectEvergreen/greenwood/www/pages/getting-started/key-concepts.md

 1. Template(s)
 1. Page(s)

-In this section, we hope you'll get a better understanding of these two key concepts and how they can be used to create as many layouts and pages as you need to build out your site however you need.
+In this section, we hope you'll get a better understanding of key concepts and how they can be used to create as many layouts and pages as you need to build out your own site however you need.

 ## Workspace
 In the project setup section, we created a _src/_ directory at the root of the directory of the project.
 To Greenwood, this is called your workspace, and where are the files for your project need to reside, including the next two key concepts; templates and pages.